 The Health District can only approve new or expanding systems up to 9 connections and can’t approve any waivers to the Group B code.
 For systems over 9 connections and in need of waivers or variances, these systems need to be reviewed and approved by the Washington State Department of Health.

-To apply for a Group B Public Water System and for more information, please see the Group B Public Water System Application for new or expanding water systems.
+To apply for a New Group B Public Water System, or wish to modify or expand an existing Group B Public Water System, please submit the Group B Public Water System Application.

 Group A Public Water Systems